Thanks to a grant from the Boeckling Charitable Trust, we are pleased to

 What rewards will my child receive?

-Your child will receive a drawstring backpack with a 1,000 Books Before Kindergarten Club Brag Tag, a recommended book list, and a paper reading log when they first register for the Club.
-For each 100 books that they read they will receive an additional brag tag to collect and attach to their bag along with a developmentally appropriate early literacy tool with an instructional activity sheet.
-Additionally, when they complete our program they will have the option of having their picture taken and added to our Wall of Fame.
+When you register, your child will receive a drawstring backpack with a 1000 Books Before Kindergarten Club Brag Tag, a recommended book list, and a paper reading log.
+For every 100 books that you read to your child, you will receive an additional brag tag to collect and attach to the bag along with a developmentally appropriate early literacy tool with an instructional activity sheet.
+Additionally, when you complete our program your child’s first name and last initial will be added to our Wall of Fame located in the Youth Services Department.

 When is the deadline to finish reading 1,000 books?

-Your child must have read their 1,000 books before they begin kindergarten.
+You must complete the program before your child enters kindergarten.
 You have plenty of time to finish!

 Who can participate?

 Any child who hasn’t started kindergarten is encouraged to participate.
-You can start at any time, just be sure to finish before your child enters kindergarten.
+You can start at any time before your child enters kindergarten.

 Sharing books and stories is important for a child’s brain development.